shivanshs9/shivanshs9.github.io/src/content/2020-08-26_GSoC-2020_Final-Report.md

 Besides syncing resources, there's an additional monitor running in background goroutines, watching logs of redirector and worker pods.
 Using regex pattern match on the streaming logs, the monitor would identify if the given pod is connected with xrootd protocol or not.

-The XRootDCluster CR instance keeps track of all the ready and unready pods for redirector and worker components, the current phase of the cluster (Creating/Available/Failed/Upgrading/Scaling) and the cluster conditions.
+The XrootdCluster CR instance keeps track of all the ready and unready pods for redirector and worker components, the current phase of the cluster (Creating/Available/Failed/Upgrading/Scaling) and the cluster conditions.

 </details>
 <details><summary>Added support for OLM for easy installation and seamless upgrades of the operator.</summary>